JohnLogan1/CovidData/README.md

 -Created SQL queries showcasing significant findings in regards to COVID

--Learned how to do PARTITION BY
+-Learned how to do PARTITION BY and OVER clauses

 -Got to practice writing some of my own queries